gusrud1103/LibriPhrase/README.md

 If downloaded complete, clone the repository and install package dependencies as follows.
 ```
 git clone https://github.com/gusrud1103/LibriPhrase.git
+cd LibriPhrase
 pip install -r requirements.txt
+./run.sh
 ```

 ### 2. Process
-At first, extract short phrase(consists of 1~4 words) from LibriSpeech. <br/>
-And then, construct anchor, positive, negative for LibriPhrase. <br/>
+At first, extract short phrase(consists of 1~4 words) from LibriSpeech, and then construct anchor, positive, negative for LibriPhrase. <br/>
 You can choose negative type(easy, hard) and speaker type(same, different) by adjusting ```mode``` argument. <br/>
 ** It takes few days if you use train-other-500.
 ```